ringolol/Spoofy/README.md

 8. Tap **Save**

 ### Disabling the Proxy

-When you stop using Spoofy, remember to disable the proxy:

 1. Go to **Settings → Wi-Fi → ⓘ (your network) → HTTP Proxy**
 2. Change back to **Off**